-One last point on this.
 If you find yourself buying at a top of a strong trend, do not add to the position as it violates each swing low on the way back down.
-Just remember I said this to you if you find yourself in a jam.
+This is called averaging down, and it can be devastating.

-In the above chart example, I'm just pointing out what happens if you were to buy support in a channel of a strong uptrend that fails.
+In the above chart example, we’re pointing out what happens if you were to buy support in a channel of a strong uptrend that fails.

 As you can see, if you did not place a stop below the low of the test, things got ugly fast and in a hurry.

 If you are looking to practice trading trending stocks, it will come down to your entries, stops and the method of choice.
-Whether it’s moving averages, channels or oscillators.
-You will need to master each method in order to develop an edge.
+Whether it’s moving averages, channels or oscillators, you’ll need to master each method in order to develop an edge.